 Building upon the successful target-setting practices that had been developed and documented in prior years, the NHDOT began the annual target-setting with a meeting among the safety stakeholders.
-A meeting among the principal participants in the target setting, including the NHDOT, the NH Office of Highway Safety (NHOHS), a representative MPO, and the FHWA NH Division was held in March 2018 to review and confirm the target-setting process to be undertaken.
-Using data provided by the NH Department of Safety (NHDOS) and Division of Motor Vehicles, the NHDOT compiled the data, computed draft targets, modified the targets as appropriate, and composed narratives to document and defend the selected targets.
+A meeting among the principal participants in the target setting, including the NHDOT, the NH Office of Highway Safety (NHOHS), a representative MPO, and the FHWA NH Division was held in April 2019 to review and confirm the target-setting process to be undertaken.
+Using data provided by the NH Department of Safety (NHDOS) and Division of Motor Vehicles, the NHDOT compiled the data, computed draft targets, modified the targets as appropriate to consider the influence of potential external factors, and composed narratives to document and defend the selected targets.
 These draft targets were reviewed with the NHDOT HSIP Committee and the NHOHS, as well as NHDOT and NHDOS leadership for concurrence.
 The accepted targets for the three common safety performance measures (number of fatalities, rate of fatalities, number of serious injuries) were published by the NHOHS in their annual Highway Safety Plan.